Site 2 in Baikonur

 An unused processing and test site for the reconnaissance satellites inside MIK 2B had been disassembled in August 2004 and moved to Site 112, where it was reassembled.
 Plans were made to use this hardware for pre-launch processing of the Foton spacecraft, whose launches were moved from Plesetsk.

-The rollout of the Soyuz rocket from MIK 2B assembly building.
+VIDEO: The rollout of the Soyuz rocket from MIK 2B assembly building.
 Copyright: Anatoly Zak

 A deceptive marker "Baikonur," standing at the boundary of Site 2.
 Copyright © 2001 Anatoly Zak